-(Updated in Sep 2017 to include information provided by Mr Michel Lu) Compared to the folks living in the East, the residents of West Singapore do not have such a wide selection of dining options and restaurants.
+(Updated in Sep 2017 to include information provided by Mr Michel Lu and some extra photos) Compared to the folks living in the East, the residents of West Singapore do not have such a wide selection of dining options and restaurants.
 We were therefore excited to read the news of the opening of a large 60,000 sq ft dining enclave (30 Jan 2017 article in the Straits Times “Savour the best of both worlds“).
 During our initial visit in August, most of the restaurants were operational but only on weekdays.
 It seems that they are in the “soft-opening” mode at present.
 The grand opening is now scheduled for the weekend of 30 Sep to 1 October 2017.
 That is when all the restaurants will be ready and open for evenings and weekends.
 An Oktoberfest event is scheduled for 13 to 15 October.

 Savourworld – where, what & why